 Offers for the IHG® Rewards Club Select Credit Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

-Did you know that you can get an IHG free night each year just for having a credit card with a $89 annual fee?
+Did you know that you can get an IHG free night each year just for having a credit card with an $89 annual fee?
 That's right, every year you renew your credit card account, you’ll get an IHG Anniversary Night.

 However, the IHG Award Night Certificate comes with some restrictions and limitations.
 So, let's go through everything you need to know to earn and use one for an IHG free night.